10 YEARS OF DOUBLE FEATURE

 JUMANA MANNA, „FORAGERS”, 2022 (65MIN)

 In "Foragers", Jumana Manna investigates the effects of Israeli nature conservation on the population.
-She accompanies Arab protagonists in their search for the native spices Akkoub (gundelia) and Za'atar (wild thyme).
+She accompanies Palestinian protagonists in their search for the native spices Akkoub (gundelia) and Za'atar (wild thyme).
 Her video work, shot in the occupied Golan Heights, the Galilee and Jerusalem, examines the restrictive policies of the Israeli government through the picking of these traditional herbs.
-The wild plants are nutritious and healthy, and are considered staples or Arab cuisine.
+The wild plants are nutritious and healthy, and are considered staples or Palestinian cuisine.
 Ostensibly to protact the preservation of these plants, the Israeli government banned the gathering of za'atar in 1977 and the picking of accoub in 2005.
 Violation of these laws is subject to police and legal action.
 Individuals caught collecting these wild herbs face fines and court cases.
 In "Foragers", documentary, archival footage, and fictional elements are interwoven, highlighting the absurdity of state control.

 Jumana Manna (*1987) grew up in Jerusalem.
 Today she lives and works in Berlin.
 Her works have been shown in numerous institutional solo exhibitions.
 These recently include MoMA PS1 (2022), New York; Berkeley Art Museum, San Francisco; Balade Berlin-Charlottenburg, Villa Oppenheim, Berlin; Museum of Contemporary Art, Antwerp (all 2021); Tensta Kunsthall, Sweden (2020); and Tabakalera, San Sebastian, Spain (2019).